mattja/sdeint/README.rst

 | ``stratSRS2(f, G, y0, tspan)``: the Rößler2010 order 1.0 strong Stochastic Runge-Kutta algorithm SRS2 for Stratonovich equations.
 | ``stratSRS2(f, [g1,...,gm], y0, tspan)``: as above, with G matrix given as a separate function for each column (gives speedup for large m or complicated G).
 | ``stratKP2iS(f, G, y0, tspan)``: the Kloeden and Platen two-step implicit order 1.0 strong algorithm for Stratonovich equations.
+| For more information and advanced options see the documentation for each function.

 utility functions:
 ~~~~~~~~~~~~~~~~~~